jazzytoor/misc/aws/eks/capabilities/README.md

     ```

     Using `https://kubernetes.default.svc` won't work because the EKS capability does not automatically add the local cluster (kubernetes.default.svc) as a deployment target to deploy to the same cluster where the capability is created, explicitly register that cluster using its ARN.
-7. `aws_eks_access_policy_association.argocd` Terraform resource has been created because the `AmazonEKSCapabilityArgoCDRole` role requires EKS cluster access permissions in order for us to deploy applications to Argocd.
+9. `aws_eks_access_policy_association.argocd` Terraform resource has been created because the `AmazonEKSCapabilityArgoCDRole` role requires EKS cluster access permissions in order for us to deploy applications to Argo CD.
 This is important otherwise you will be facing errors like the following
     ```
     Failed to load live state: failed to get cluster info for "arn:aws:eks:xxx:xxx:cluster/dualstack": error synchronizing cache state : failed to sync cluster https://xxx.xxx.prod.ccs.eks.aws.dev: failed to load initial state of resource Job.batch: failed to list resources: jobs.batch is forbidden: User "arn:aws:sts::xxx:assumed-role/AmazonEKSCapabilityArgoCDRole/aws-go-sdk-xxx"
     ```